 In addition to the standard inventory, there is a custom inventory to which you can add your own phrases and special words such as the names of people close to you.
 A web form will allow you to enter lists of person, place, or object names and a list of custom sentences or phrases to record.
-Recordings of these phrases are stored in the synthesis database in a manner that guarantees they will be rendered verbatim should your voice be asked to “synthesize” the exact phrase.
+Recordings of these phrases are stored in the synthesis database in a way that will let them be “synthesized” virtually exactly like your recording when your voice is asked to synthesize the same phrase.
 Each of the person/place/object names is embedded in multiple brief sentence frames for recording.

-When you complete the custom recording (or if you decide not to do any custom recordings), the website will notify our lab staff who will process your recordings to construct six versions of your synthetic voice.
+When you complete the custom recording (or if you decide not to do any custom recordings) and Finalize your inventory, the website will notify our lab staff who will process your recordings to construct six versions of your synthetic voice.
 These versions differ in the way your recordings are processed to form the voice.

 All six versions of your voice will be installed on the web server for you to audition.
 You will be able to select options for synthesis (speaking rate, intonation control enabled, timing control enabled), and to compare all six voices with each other in a structured listening task.
 See our explanation of this in the audition description.
 The result of this is selection of a final voice version and synthesis parameter settings that are used to create voice installers for you.